 When sharing it, don’t be afraid to ask for help.
 Former NPR producer Davar Ardalan has a go-to list of well-connected people she shares her callouts with when she’s trying to reach different demographic communities, like Latinos and African Americans.

 The methods for reviewing responses are largely individual.
 When I’m looking at answers in a spreadsheet, I like to add extra columns that allow me to sort and filter by theme, good answers, etc.

 Obviously, the same rules we live with for vetting sources in every other part of journalism also apply to social sourcing.
 It’s easy to get burned if you don’t do approach it with a critical eye and do your homework.

 When it comes time to write the story, think about how you’ll present the responses differently on air and online.
 Chances are, the same method won’t work well for both.
-For an example, compare the audio version of this segment on Thanksgiving grace traditions to the Web build.
+For an example, compare the audio version of this segment on Thanksgiving grace traditions to the digital story.